docode537/Create-a-Simple-Slider-Using-Vanilla-JavaScript-No-Libraries/readme.md

 A simple, lightweight, and customizable infinite loop slider built with vanilla JavaScript.
 It includes navigation dots, auto-slide functionality, and smooth transitions.

+## 🚀 Branches

+This project has two branches:

+1. **slider-part-1**: A basic infinite loop slider without smooth transition from the last to the first slide (or vice versa).
+2. **slider-part-2**: An enhanced version with smooth transition when looping from the last slide back to the first (or vice versa).

 ## Features
 - **Infinite Loop:** Seamlessly loops through slides without interruption.
 - **Auto-Slide:** Slides move automatically after a specified interval.